YMakushenko/visualization/02_activities/assignments/assignment_2.md

     •  Labels and legends are either missing or not clear enough to provide context to the data, making it difficult for users to understand what each item means.

     •  The way the data is presented can be misleading.
 For example, in this data visualization https://datavizproject.com/data-type/bubble-map-chart/ they used the dimension of the baloon as a number of people that live in a district, and the color of the baloon as a persentage of foreighners.
 It's too complicated to inderstand.
-Users may get confused by seeing a small, but dark and with a large percentage, balloon.```
+Users may get confused by seeing a small, but dark and with a large percentage, balloon.'''

     - How could this data visualization have been improved?
       ```This data visualization could have been inmproved by: